-As a traditional civil law jurisdiction, Japan has the concept of force majeure, but does not have that of frustration.
-Most contract forms have provisions for force majeure as a cause of extension of time and termination.
+As a traditional civil law jurisdiction, Japan has the concept of force majeure but not that of frustration.
+Most contract forms have provisions for force majeure as a cause of extension of time or termination.

-Theoretically, the core effect of force majeure is to prevent the contractor from being liable for delays to the work.
+Theoretically, the core effect of force majeure is to prevent a contractor from being liable for delays to the work.
 Except where the work is no longer possible because of force majeure, the contractor has to resume and complete the work once the influence of force majeure ceases to be in play.
 Whether the contractor is entitled to claim additional costs for resuming and recovering the work is a matter of debate.
-Contrarily, most major contract forms provide that parties have to consult each other first, and if the parties agree that the contractor's losses on the uncompleted works, materials and equipment were substantial, and good care of these was not taken, the employer shall indemnify the contractor for such losses (Article 21, GCCC).
-As such, solutions given by the major forms are still ambiguous and limited.
+However, most major contract forms provide that parties have to consult each other first, and if the parties agree that the contractor's losses on the uncompleted work, materials and equipment were substantial, and good care of these was not taken, the employer shall indemnify the contractor for those losses (Article 21, GCCC).
+As such, solutions provided by the major forms are still ambiguous and limited.